 An opiate addiction from pain pills leads you to have behavioral changes as well as physical dependence.
 If you attempt to stop taking the medication without supervision and help, you will likely experience very uncomfortable withdrawal symptoms.
 Emotionally, you may feel irritable, depressed, and/or anxious during this time, as well.

-Finally, when you become addicted to opiates your behavior changes.
+Finally, when you become addicted to opiates, your behavior changes.
 You may not even notice it, but others who are close to you will.
 You may act guilty, moody, anxious, or depressed.
-The medication affects the brain so mood swings are common.
+The medication affects the brain, so mood swings are common.
 You will feel euphoric for a while, then come down from the medication and feel lethargic and down.
 These shifts in moods can cause family problems.

-Seek Help at Tides Edge
+Seek Help at the Opiate Detox Center at Tides Edge

 At Tides Edge, you’ll meet our caring staff who is ready to help you on this new venture in life.
-You will have several treatment options from which to choose such as:
+You will have several treatment options from which to choose, such as:

 - Residential drug rehab